-In FY2021, none of our workforce was covered by a collective bargaining agreement; no incidents of forced labour, child labour or young workers were identified across the organisation, and no human rights-related grievances have been reported.
-We aim to sustain zero incidents so as to create the kind of work environment free from fear, harassment or discrimination.
+In FY2022, none of our workforce was covered by a collective bargaining agreement; no incidents of forced labour, child labour or young workers were identified across the organisation, and no human rights-related grievances have been reported.
+We aim to sustain zero incidents so as to create a work environment free from fear, harassment or discrimination.